jsoref/thorium/api/docs/src/developers/viewing_reaction_logs.md

     <img width="800" src="./../static_resources/reactions/click-reaction-stage-logs.png">
 </p>

 You will see the combined log output of the running tool and the Thorium agent that executes the tool.
 The agent is responsible for downloading any repos/files needed to run the reaction and then cleaning up after the tool has completed.
 During this cleanup process any children files and tags will be uploaded to Thorium.
-In between this setup and cleanup phases, you will see any stderr/stdout that is produced when the tool runs.
+In between this set up and cleanup phases, you will see any stderr/stdout that is produced when the tool runs.
 These logs are also useful for validating the command lines that were passed to the tool when it is run.

 <p align="center">
     <img width="800" src="./../static_resources/reactions/reaction-stage-logs.png">